AhmedAbaalkhail/Feed-Reader-Testing/README.md

 # Feed Reader Testing

-This project is made for testing a website with jasmine and see if everything is working as it shuld be.
+This project is made for testing a website with jasmine and see if everything is working as it should be.

 ## Disclaimer